 The annals of Scottish history reveal that Elderdice was first used as a name by descendants of the Pictish tribe of ancient Scotland.
 The Elderdice family lived in the old barony of Allardice, in the parish of Arbuthnott in Kincardineshire.
 This place name is derived from the Gaelic words all, which means "cliff" and deas which means "southern."

 Early Origins of the Elderdice family

 The surname Elderdice was first found in Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996, in a barony of the name Allardice, in the parish of Arbuthnot, about 1 mile north west of Inverbervie, where the Allardice Castle (also spelled Allardyce), the sixteenth-century manor house still stands today.

 Early History of the Elderdice family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Elderdice History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elderdice research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Elderdice History in all our PDF Extended History products and printed products wherever possible.

 Elderdice Spelling Variations